 Human fasting-based diets are appealing to many, and they can be convenient and "fun," at least during the feeding window.
 But if people eventually develop the same issues as the mice, these plans could lead to fat loss followed by belly fat gain caused by various "metabolic miscues," as the researchers described them.

 But there are some smarter ways to go about it.
 Most of them are more like semi-fasts and involve protein pulsing.
-Here are two to check out:
+Check out The 5/2 Diet for Lifters.

-- Kara L. Kliewer, et al. Short-term food restriction followed by controlled refeeding promotes gorging behavior, enhances fat deposition, and diminishes insulin sensitivity in mice.
-The Journal of Nutritional Biochemistry, 2015
+- Kliewer KL et al. Short-term food restriction followed by controlled refeeding promotes gorging behavior, enhances fat deposition, and diminishes insulin sensitivity in mice.
+J Nutr Biochem.
+2015 Jul;26(7):721-8.
+PubMed.